All Episodes

 This is my theory.

-The public is has taken all of this in, all the data that they can stand, frankly, and they've come to their own conclusions, and they're making their own determination as to what is or is not acceptable risk for them and their families.
+The public has taken all of this in, all the data that they can stand, frankly, and they've come to their own conclusions, and they're making their own determination as to what is or is not acceptable risk for them and their families.

-Now, I personally, because I love my audience, I want to caution you that this had the president not done these things, starting with the travel ban, it was 10 days after the first coronavirus case identified in America.
+Now, I personally, because I love my audience, I want to caution you that this, had the president not done these things, starting with the travel ban, it was 10 days after the first coronavirus case identified in America.

 I mean, it's incalculable.